Wilhelm Steinitz - Father of Modern Chess

 Now Steinitz was the champion but time was not standing still.
 He was 49 years old now and more fresh faces were emerging all the time.
-Even still he would have 3 successful defences of the title, 2 against Chigorin and 1 against Gunsberg.
+Even still he would have 3 successful defenses of the title, a 10.5 - 6.5 victory against Chigorin in 1889

 and Lasker were becoming more prominent.
-And it was Emanuel Lasker who finally ended his dominance, winning the World Championship from him in 1894 by a score of 10 - 5 with 4 draws.
+And it was Emanuel Lasker who finally ended his dominance, winning the World Championship from him in 1894 by a score of 10 - 5 with 4 draws

 Steinitz was never any good with money and was in financial hardship throughout his entire life.
 This in spite of winning massive stakes over the years playing high level chess.
 He married twice.
 He had one daughter with his first wife Caroline.
 She was named Flora but she died in 1888 when aged 21.
 Caroline died four years later.